bailey-curtis/Penetration-Test-Report/README.md

 This report will cover your activities across both penetration testing modules.
 We recommend that you fill the report out as you work to shorten the time outside class to complete it.

 <h2>Note</h2>
-Due to the file size of the deliverable, the following submission can be viewed <a href="https://docs.google.com/document/d/1cwdfu9BVnKHHfQUJ22BWjaxWpcAYe6bXLfqSISveFLo/edit?usp=sharing">HERE</a>
+Due to the file size of the deliverable, the following project can be viewed via Google Drive <a href="https://docs.google.com/document/d/1cwdfu9BVnKHHfQUJ22BWjaxWpcAYe6bXLfqSISveFLo/edit?usp=sharing">HERE</a>